muqtadirlawal/Bank_Customer_Analytics/README.md

    - Present clear, actionable insights to the marketing team based on analysis.

 ## Sample Queries
+Common Table Expressions (CTEs) were used in the customer segmentation script to enhance readability and simplify the queries.

 An extract from the EDA, involving checking for missing and duplicate records is below;

 ![](null_duplicate.png)